FabienRoger/WInfoForTwitter/README.md

 I do not have the funding to run a permanent server to support the extension.
 Feel free to run it yourself if you do !

 With the current state of the algorithm, it is required that all the embeddings (~20GB if you load all the dataset, ~2GB if you use the current parameters) are loaded into memory.
-It also requires considerable computing power : on 1 CPU, it takes a few seconds per request.
+It also requires considerable computing power : on 1 CPU, it takes a half seconds per request, which might not be scalable.

-The cleaned Wikipedia dataset used here is from 2013.
-To make the algorithm able to deal with hot and recent topics, it would be necessary to create an updated dataset.